opnsense/docs/source/manual/how-tos/caddy.rst

 * Firewall rules to allow Caddy to reach Backend Servers are not required.
 OPNsense has a default rule that allows all traffic originating from it to be allowed.

 ..
 Attention:: There is no TCP/UDP stream, load balancing and WAF (Web Application Firewall) support in this plugin.
 Caddy itself could support these features, but this plugin is focused on ease of configuration.
 For a business ready Reverse Proxy with WAF functionality, use OPNWAF.
 For TCP/UDP streaming, use either nginx or ha-proxy.

+..
+Tip:: As an alternative to a WAF, it's easy to integrate Caddy with CrowdSec.
+Check the How-To section for guidance.

 ====================